-Coming off of the t of social activities for IU’s greek system, the Editorial Board feels it is not clear whether any meaningful change has been made on the issues often associated with greek life, particularly binge drinking and sexual assault.
+Coming off of the three-month suspension of social activities for IU’s greek system, the Editorial Board feels it is not clear whether any meaningful change has been made on the issues often associated with greek life, particularly binge drinking and sexual assault.
 An IUSA council designed to tackle these issues seems like a viable step forward.

-Regarding roommates, current state residents who are present on residence hall grounds and know that violations are occurring will be considered complicit in the activity unless they report it or leave the area.
+Regarding roommates, current RPS rules state residents who are present on residence hall grounds and know that violations are occurring will be considered complicit in the activity unless they report it or leave the area.
 This rule unfairly harms innocent students and should be abolished.

 The only important gap in Voice’s platform is its lack of elaboration on plans to address sexual assault on a campus-wide rather than greek-specific scale.
 We expected this issue to be included in the policy document both because Voice has met with the Office for Sexual Violence Prevention and Victim Advocacy and because it is a crucial issue affecting students’ health and safety.

 That being said, neither of the other two candidates provided particularly clear plans of their own.
-Reform failed to mention sexual assault altogether, and vaguely promised to “work with other student organizations and IU administration to further address sexual harassment and assault.”
+Reform failed to mention sexual assault altogether, and Unite vaguely promised to “work with other student organizations and IU administration to further address sexual harassment and assault.”

-In the future, the Editorial Board expects IUSA candidates not only to address sexual assault in their platforms, but also to go beyond the bare minimum promises and provide original, thoughtful proposals for how they plan to handle one of the most students face.
+In the future, the Editorial Board expects IUSA candidates not only to address sexual assault in their platforms, but also to go beyond the bare minimum promises and provide original, thoughtful proposals for how they plan to handle one of the most pressing issues students face.